SAMa: Material-aware 3D Selection and Segmentation: Introduction

+Our approach is inherently multiview-consistent thanks to its video training, which lets us avoid costly per-asset optimizations that lift the 2D signal to 3D and allows us resort to a simpler and more efficient strategy instead: for each pixel of each view, we project the 2D similarity information to 3D using the depth and simple inverse camera projections, thus constructing a 3D point cloud aligned with the 3D representation by construction.
+We achieve interactive visualization of our selection results by querying the nearest neighbor between the 3D representation and this similarity point cloud during rendering.
+As a result, our approach supports selection on any 3D representation that can be rendered to an image and queried for depth, such as meshes, Gaussian Splats and NeRFs.
+Additionally, it is fast: the similarly cloud reconstruction can be performed on-the-fly, while the selection visualization from novels views takes less than 10 milliseconds.

+In summary, once our model is trained, it enables selection via multi-view renderings of an arbitrary 3D object in less than two seconds from the initial click.

-Importantly, our approach supports selection on any 3D representation that can be rendered to an image and queried for depth.
-We show selection results on meshes, radiance fields and 3D Gaussians.
-We evaluate our method qualitatively and quantitatively, both in terms of selection quality and 3D consistency, and show that it improves significantly over existing work and several strong baselines.
+We evaluate our method on meshes, radiance fields and 3D Gaussians, in terms of selection quality and 3D consistency, and show that it improves significantly over existing work and several strong baselines.
 Finally, we demonstrate multiple applications such as object segmentation into material IDs and NeRF/Gaussian editing.

-In summary, we make the following contributions: \begin{itemize} \item Adaptation of a video-object-selection model to material selection on 3D shapes, by training on a novel rendered video dataset. \item Fast and efficient 3D projection, enabled by cross-frame consistency. \item Multi-modality support, segmentation and editing. \end{itemize}
+In summary, we make the following contributions: \begin{itemize} \item Adaptation of a video-object-selection model to material selection on 3D shapes, by training on a novel rendered video dataset which will be released upon acceptance. \item Fast and efficient 3D projections and queries, enabled by cross-frame consistent model predictions. \item Multi-modality support, segmentation and editing. \end{itemize}

-Throughout this paper, we will show the user-provided input clicks with respect to which we select materials as black circles.
-We will show the material similarity to these clicks in false colors, with blue and red indicating low and high, respectively.
+Throughout this paper, we will show the user-provided input clicks with respect to which we select materials as black-rimmed circles, and the material similarity to these clicks in false colors, with blue and red indicating low and high, respectively.